-“When you’re building a Tiny House, it behooves you to spend a lot of time thinking about how you live,” said Authier.
+“When you’re building a Tiny House, it behoves you to spend a lot of time thinking about how you live,” said Authier.
 “Deciding how you exist defines your space.
-Most people are happier in Tiny Houses because it fits how you live.”
+Most people are happier in Tiny Houses because it fits how you live.”.

 “I’ve always been attracted to indoor/outdoor life.
 It’s important to build a deck or a space that you can step outside, as an extension of your living space,” Petz explained.

 “Nature teaches me so much,” continued Petz.
 “It’s a spiritual experience, I feel the life all around me.
-There’s an inner peace and stillness that arises when you take the time to connect with nature.”
+There is inner peace and stillness that arises when you take the time to connect with nature.”

 “A tiny house is perfect if you would like a simpler life that is possibly more meaningful,” agreed Authier.
 “Or you can live the American Dream until economic circumstances force you out.”